Configure and enable users for SMS-based authentication using Azure Active Directory

 Troubleshoot SMS-based sign-in

 The following scenarios and troubleshooting steps can used if you have problems with enabling and using SMS-based sign in.
+For a list of apps that support using SMS-based sign-in, see App support for SMS-based authentication.

 Phone number already set for a user account